Explanation model

 Short term consequences

-In the short term, these lead to temporary anxiety relief, or a feeling of increased control.
+In the short term, avoidance and safety behaviours lead to temporary anxiety relief.
 This is very reinforcing and in similar situations in the future makes us deal with the situation in a similar way.

 Long term consequences

 In the long term, these strategies contribute to feeding the problem – we become stuck in short-term avoidance.
 The next time we face a similar situation, the fear is just as strong.
-Through our SB and avoidances, we also teach the brain to continue associating exams with danger and anxiety, and that our thoughts and feelings are “true.”
+Through our safety beahviours and avoidance, we also teach the brain to continue associating exams with danger and anxiety, and that our thoughts and feelings are “true.”

 Breaking a negative pattern

 So, how can we break this negative pattern?
-We can’t influence the anxiety surge and the thoughts and feelings that come automatically in a triggering situation, but we can influence our actions.
+We can’t influence the anxiety reaction and the thoughts and feelings that come automatically in a triggering situation, but we can influence our actions.
 We need to pay attention to what our thoughts and feelings suggest, and choose our behaviour carefully.
-This often means trying to do the opposite of what the stress reaction tells us to do.
+This often means trying to do the opposite of what the anxiety reaction tells us to do.